-Talc is similar to asbestos in composition, it’s found in baby powder, eye shadow, blush, and deodorant.
+Talcum powder has been directly used on the skin as an effective absorbent to help deodorise and for imparting a silky touch.
+The primary component in talcum powder is magnesium silicate hydroxide (commonly known as talc).
+Talc is similar to asbestos in composition, it is found in baby powder, eye shadow, blush, and deodorant.
 Talc is linked to ovarian cancer and respiratory problems.

 Even though talc is widely used in cosmetics around the world, the possibility of asbestos-free talc being carcinogenic has prompted the European Union to ban talc-based cosmetics altogether.

 Recently the healthcare giant Johnson & Johnson announced that it will stop selling its talc-based Johnson’s Baby Powder in the US and Canada.

 The firm had faced thousands of lawsuits from consumers who claim that its talc products caused their cancer.
 The move comes after years of litigation where Johnson & Johnson has been ordered to pay out billions of dollars in compensation.